 The most recent figures we could get our hands on suggested the UK university sector contributed £21.5 billion to the national economy.
 It’s worth more than you thought, right?
 Not only do universities bring money into our economy from international students, but many have vital roles in the country’s research posture, which in itself is worth a cool £22 million per university.

-And that statistic right there is one of the biggest draws to compromising a university’s cybersecurity defences – 93 percent of the research conducted at UK universities is commissioned by the government making the nature of that research a point of interest for state-sponsored actors as well as cybercriminals on home soil.
-We can also assume that some of that research relates to national security making those research departments a rich source of valuable data.
+That statistic right there is one of the biggest draws to compromising a university’s cybersecurity defenses – 93% of the research conducted at UK universities is commissioned by the government, making that research a point of interest for state-sponsored actors as well as cybercriminals on home soil.
+We can also assume that some of that research relates to national security, making those research departments a rich source of valuable data.

 The weakest link?

-As with any type of organisation, universities need to ensure they’re protecting critical data and systems.
-One easy to ignore point of entry is email – most IT teams will reassure you that they have the latest and greatest email gateway protection, but what many IT professionals with decades’ experience under their belts fail to realise is that even the tightest email gateway protection will be powerless against emails that purport to come from a legitimate source.
+As with any type of organization, universities need to ensure they’re protecting critical data and systems.
+One easy-to-ignore point of entry is email – most IT teams will reassure you that they have the latest and greatest email gateway protection, but many IT professionals fail to realize that even the tightest email gateway protection will be powerless against emails that purport to come from a legitimate source.

-Imagine you’re a research doctor, PhD after your name on your lab door – you’ve been working on government-backed projects, and the data you manage is GCHQ-level confidential.
-A colleague sends you an email asking for some of your research to be sent to them – it’s all very last minute and very urgent and you haven’t got time to question it so you attach the files to the email and you hit ‘send’.
+Imagine you’re a research doctor working on a government-backed project, and the data you manage is GCHQ-level confidential.
+A colleague sends you an email asking for some of your research to be sent to them – it’s very last minute and very urgent and you haven’t got time to question it, so you attach the files to the email and hit ‘send’.
 It’s after your Vice Chancellor has been on the phone to your government research sponsor that you find out you’ve had a data breach of gargantuan proportions.
 How?
 A criminal impersonated your university’s domain and sent you an email that you believed to be real.

 It doesn’t take a degree…

-Only one form of email defence can stamp out these types of phishing attacks.
-DMARC (Domain-based Message Authentication, Reporting & Conformance) ensures that emails are authenticated before they come anywhere near your mailbox and confirms that they have been sent from legitimate sources, blocking impersonated emails from reaching your spam or inbox.
+Only one form of email defense can stamp out these types of phishing attacks.
+DMARC (Domain-based Message Authentication, Reporting & Conformance) ensures that emails are authenticated before they come anywhere near your mailbox, and confirms that they’ve been sent from legitimate sources, blocking impersonated emails from reaching your spam or inbox.

 Given DMARC is a government-backed tool, you’d assume most higher education institutions would have it in place to protect its students, staff, visitors and partners.
 So we checked.
-We analysed the DMARC records of 172 higher education institutions in the UK, and found that 63 percent of universities didn’t have the protocol in place and were inadvertently putting users at risk of email fraud.
-The only positive news we took from this research is that we had also conducted the same analysis back in 2017, when only 13 percent of the same institutions were using DMARC.
+In 2019, we analysed the DMARC records of 172 higher education institutions in the UK, and found that 63% of universities didn’t have the protocol in place and were inadvertently putting users at risk of email fraud.
+The only good news from this research is that these figures were an improvement from our findings in 2017, when only 13% of the same institutions were using DMARC.

 The long-term damage from a breach goes beyond losing student funds or confidential data.
-It severely impacts the organisation’s reputation – in the case of a university, this could lead to a major drop in funding, or stagnation in research, or worse still, state-sponsored attacks on related government agencies.
+It severely impacts the organization’s reputation – in the case of a university, this could lead to a major drop in funding, a stagnation in research, or worse still, state-sponsored attacks on related government agencies.

 If you want to find out more about the threat of cyberattacks in the education sector, the NCSC has recently published this report.
-And we’re a friendly bunch here too, so drop us a note to see if we can help you navigate your email impersonation woes at firstname.lastname@example.org.
+And we’re a friendly bunch here too, so drop us a note to see if we can help you navigate your email impersonation.